Great people doing amazing work is what makes NCIL. Here’s who we are:

 Graham FlickHonours Student – Graham was an honours student in the Neuroscience program.
 He worked on an MEG study investigating speech production, and an EEG study of evaluative conditioning in branding and advertising.

 Sreejith GopalakrishnanGMSc Student - Sreejith was a Master's student in the Computer Science department at Dalhousie University.
 He was interested in the application of machine learning and data mining techniques in neuroscience to predict the language learning performance.
-He has worked as a Research Assistant in the Institute for Big Data Analytics lab in Dalhousie University.
-Prior to joining Dalhousie University, Sreejith was working with 'Infosys Limited' in India, for three years in the Microsoft Business Intelligence department.
+He worked as a Research Assistant in the Institute for Big Data Analytics at Dalhousi, as well as completing a Mitacs internship in NCIL.
+Sreejith now works at Copernicus Labs.

 Ryan WilsonPhD Student, Clinical Psychology - Ryan's current research interests are focused on improving people's working memory ability through training them to ignore irrelevant, and often distracting, information and focussing only on the critical information in a visual scene.
 He is also interested in understanding the underlying neurophysiological processes that are affected by this type of training.
-He has conducted research in other areas such as aphasia therapy, colour perception and memory, binocular vision, reaching and grasping, and protein expression in avian models of learning.
+He has conducted research in other areas such as aphasia therapy.

 Heath MathesonPostdoctoral fellow - Heath was a postdoc in Dr. Shannon Johnson's lab, collaborating with NCIL on a project related to face perception in autism.
 He has now moved on to expand his training in fMRI with Dr. Sharon Thompson-Schill at the University of Pennsylvania where he is studying the neural basis of conceptual representations.